duplocloud/terraform-provider-duplocloud/docs/resources/duplo_service.md

   })
 }

-# Ensure that the host is also created in the tenant.
+# Assuming that a host exists in the tenant.
 resource "duplocloud_duplo_service" "nginx" {
   tenant_id = data.duplocloud_tenant.tenant.id